sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/index.md

 <h3>📖 Definition:</h3>
-Does the camera height decrease noticeably in relation to the ground?
+Does the camera height decrease noticeably in relation to the ground, shifting between levels like aerial, overhead, eye, hip, or ground?

 <details>
 <summary><h4> Question (Definition)</h4></summary>